What does “Self-Contained” mean?

 How often does the system run?

-The amount of time that any cooling unit will operate is dependent on various factors such as; unit design and size, the ambient temperatures going into the system, proper cellar build and insulation values, proper wine load, aesthetic additions (glass, stone, concrete, etc.) and a proper ventilation environment.
-Generally, most models run between 50-70% of the time.
-If your unit continuously runs, there might be a problem and you should contact a Customer Service Representative to assist with troubleshooting.
+The amount of time that any cooling unit will operate depends on various factors such as unit design and size, the ambient temperature, proper cellar construction and insulation values, the number of bottles in the wine cellar, aesthetic additions such as glass, concrete, stone, etc., and proper ventilation.
+In general, a correctly sized unit will run 50-70% of the time.

 What about noise?